turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](../../../.gitbook/assets/avalanche-wallet.png)

-On the left sidebar are the other activity tabs: Send, Earn, Cross-chain, Studio, Activity, Manage keys and Advanced.
+On the left sidebar are the other activity tabs: Send, Earn, Cross-chain, Studio, Activity, Manage keys, and Advanced.

 ## NFT Studio on Avalanche Wallet

-To make experimenting with the creation and exchange of NFTs easier, the Avalanche Wallet has a built-in NFT Studio, where you can create NFTs as assets that Avalanche calls Collectibles.
+To make experimenting with the creation and exchange of NFTs easier, the [Avalanche Wallet](https://wallet.avax.network/)! has a built-in NFT Studio, where you can create NFTs as assets that Avalanche calls Collectibles.
 Collectibles can be generic NFTs with a picture and a description, or custom NFTs with payloads containing JSON, custom URL, or UTF-8 data.
 You can create them using a simple point and click interface, enabling you to go from concept to sending NFTs to your friends within minutes.
 No technical knowledge is required.

 To access the **NFT Studio**, log into your Avalanche Wallet, and on the left side select **Studio**:

 This will open the NFT Studio.
 There you have two options: **New Family**, for the creation of a new family of NFTs, and **Mint Collectible** for creating new assets in existing families.
 We need to create our first family of NFTs, so click **New Family**.

-## Create a NFT Family
+## Create an NFT Family

 There you will be asked to enter the name of your collectible family, as well as a symbol \(ticker\).
 Names do not have to be unique.

-# Mint NFTs
+## Mint NFTs

 Before minting, Go to the Studio tab.
-Below the heading "Collectibles" are two sections, "New family" and "Mint collectibles".
+Below the heading "Collectibles" are two sections, "new family" and "mint collectibles".
-* New family
-* Mint collectibles

 ![](../../../.gitbook/assets/avalanche-studio.PNG)